C-C-Minetest-Server/babelfish/engines-docs/Yandex.md

 The Yandex engine uses Yandex.Translate's services.

-No other configuration than the API key is needed.
+No other configuration than the API key of a service account is needed.

 ## Obtaining the API key